shiblisec/Kyubi/Docker_README.md

 ## Introduction

-This directory contains the necessary files and instructions to build and run a Docker image for [Kyubi].
+This directory contains the necessary files and instructions to build and run a Docker image for Kyubi.

 ## Prerequisites